surumyshefna/Employee-FA-DSML/README.md

 ## Employee-FA-DSML
-data preprocessing system that addresses common challenges such as missing values, outliers, inconsistent formatting, and noise.
+Data preprocessing system that addresses common challenges such as missing values, outliers, inconsistent formatting, and noise.
 By performing effective data preprocessing, the project aims to enhance the quality, reliability, and usefulness of the data for machine learning.

 Dataset: https://drive.google.com/file/d/1F3lRf32JM8ejnXq-Cbf9y7fa57zSHGz_/view?usp=sharing